neondatabase/website/content/docs/guides/auth-auth0.md

 ## Initialize your Next.js project

-We will create a simple web app that lets you add a favorite quote to the home page, and edit it afterwards.
+We will create a simple web app that lets you add a favorite quote to the home page, and edit it afterward.
 Run the following command in your terminal to create a new `Next.js` project:

 ```bash
 npx create-next-app guide-neon-next-auth0 --typescript --eslint --tailwind --use-npm --no-src-dir --app --import-alias "@/*"